Ernest Muttitt: Brentford

 During the 1932 off-season, Muttitt joined Third Division South club Brentford as part of a four-way transfer, with former Middlesbrough teammates Jack Holliday, Billy Scott and Herbert Watson all arriving at Griffin Park.
-Muttitt made 14 appearances and scored four goals during his first season with the Bees, a season in which the club finished as Third Division South champions.
+Muttitt made 14 appearances and scored four goals during his first season with the Bees, in which the club finished as Third Division South champions.
 Muttitt broke into the team during the 1933–34 season, making 40 appearances and scoring 12 goals as Brentford finished fourth in the club's first season in the second tier.
 1934–35 was a mixed season for Muttitt, making only 14 appearances, but scoring seven goals and winning a Second Division championship medal.
-He spent much of the season in the reserve team and contributed to the team's London Challenge Cup triumph.
+He spent much of the season in the reserve team and contributed to its London Challenge Cup triumph.

-With Brentford now in the First Division for the first time in the club's history, Muttitt spent long periods out of the team, making just 13 appearances between August 1935 and May 1937 and then spending nearly two years in the reserve team.
+With Brentford now in the First Division for the first time in the club's history, Muttitt spent long periods out of the team.
+He made just 13 appearances between August 1935 and May 1937 and then spent nearly two years in the reserve team.
 He returned to first team action in February 1939 and made 13 appearances in what remained of the 1938–39 season.
 The outbreak of the Second World War in 1939 and the suspension of competitive football brought Muttitt's professional career to a halt, but he remained with Brentford throughout the war, making 100 further appearances and guesting for eight different teams.
-He was used as a Utility player during this period and was deployed in forward and defensive roles.
-Muttitt remained with the Bees until 1947 and left Griffin Park after having made 94 competitive appearances and scored 25 goals for the club.
+He was used as a utility player during this period and was deployed in forward and defensive roles.

-Colchester United (loan)

-Muttitt joined Southern League club Colchester United on loan towards the end of the 1945–46 season, linking up with former Brentford teammate Roddy Munro.
-Muttitt made one appearance, in a 5–2 victory over Guildford City.
+Muttitt joined Southern League club Colchester United on loan towards the end of the 1945–46 season, where he linked up with former Brentford teammate Roddy Munro.
+He made one appearance, in a 5–2 victory over Guildford City.
+Muttitt remained with the Brentford until 1947 and left Griffin Park after having made 94 competitive appearances and scored 25 goals for the club.